networknt/light-doc/content/en/tutorial/hybrid/host-menu-query-portal.md

 ```

-After update pom.xml, the hybrid-query project in light-portal needs to be rebuilt.
+After updating pom.xml, the hybrid-query project in light-portal needs to be rebuilt.

 ```
 cd ~/networknt/light-portal/hybrid-query